 - Identified a Sexual Harassment Officer (SHO) at every agency to investigate allegations of sexual harassment;

-- Train all employees on related laws and policies; and
+- Trains all employees on related laws and policies; and

-- Provide response training for all managers and supervisors.
+- Provides response training for all managers and supervisors.

-Sexual harassment violates our DC values, we take all claims of harassment seriously, and we remain committed to providing a safe working environment for all employees.
+Sexual harassment violates the District's values, the DC Department of Human Resources takes all claims of harassment seriously, and will remain committed to providing a safe working environment for all employees.

 About the Order

-On December 18, 2017, Mayor Muriel Bowser signed an updated Mayor’s Order on sexual harassment that clearly defines sexual harassment, reporting, protections, defenses, and available training.
+On December 18, 2017, Mayor Muriel Bowser signed an updated Mayor’s Order on sexual harassment that discusses, among other things, what constitutes sexual harassment, how to report and respond to sexual harassment, and various protections available to employees involved in a sexual harassment complaint.
 All District Government employees have received a copy of this policy and have received clear guidance that sexual harassment is strictly prohibited in District government.

 Copies of the Mayor’s Order putting forward this enhanced policy is attached at the bottom of this page.